headlamp-k8s/headlamp/docs/development/testing.md

 #### Cleaning up clusters

-Kwok clusters can take up a lot of resources even doing nothing, due to the Kubernetes API server using resources even when idle.
+Kwok clusters can take up a lot of resources even when doing nothing, due to the Kubernetes API server using resources even when idle.

 So when you're done, you can delete them like this.